A4 L diamond pink

-The Summer Term Assessment Period (SU-AP): Monday 5 May to Friday 6 June 2025
+• Summer Term Assessment Period (SU-AP) from Tuesday 5 May to Friday 5 June 2026.

-- Our College Regulations set out the guidelines that we expect all of our students to follow and what the consequences are if they’re not followed.
-When you started at the College you agreed to read, understand and abide by them.
+• Our College Regulations set out the guidelines that we expect all of our students to follow and what the consequences are if they’re not followed.
+When you started at the university you agreed to read, understand and abide by them.

 In registering for your module you’re also registering for the assessments and examinations associated with those modules.
 You must ensure that you’ve been registered for the correct modules, including any modules that you’re retaking as a first sit, resitting or repeating (and for PGT students and modules you have deferred from the previous academic year)